Joyce Garcia, Founder and CEO on Influential Women

 About Joyce

-Joyce Garcia is the Founder and CEO of Legacy Ensured Group, a financial services company based in Leander, Texas, where she helps individuals, families, and small business owners protect what they are building, prepare for retirement, and create legacy strategies with clarity and purpose.
-Her work is centered on education, trust, and long-term relationships, with a holistic approach that focuses on understanding each client’s full financial picture rather than leading with products alone.
-She is also the Executive Region Chair for the Philippine American Chamber of Commerce of Texas, where she helps support business growth and community connection.
+Joyce Garcia is the Founder and CEO of Legacy Ensured Group, a financial services company based in Austin, Texas.
+She helps individuals, families, and small business owners protect what they are building, prepare for retirement, and create meaningful legacy strategies with greater clarity and confidence.

 Her Interview